AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This thesis addresses the challenges of estimating wideband speech (0-8000 Hz) from narrowband speech (0-3400 Hz).
-This is done by estimating the missing upper spectral components from the narrowband speech using statistical approaches.
-Utilizing the Source-Filter model, the estimation problem is divided into estimating a wideband envelope and a wideband excitation signal.
-These two estimates are then combined to obtain an artificially extended wideband speech signal.
-Three methods based on Vector Quantization, Gaussian Mixture Models and Hidden Markov Models respectively, have been developed for estimation of the wideband envelope.
-Results show that the two later outperforms the method based on vector quantization, in both objective and audible results.
-Estimation of excitation is done by simple spectral replication.
-A new perceptual training procedure which utilizes Mel Frequency Cepstral Coefficients for estimation of the envelope is proposed.
-A formal listening test conclude, that the proposed method of extending the wideband speech, is preferred over bandlimited narrow band speech with a level of significance of more than 99
+This thesis explores how to reconstruct wideband speech (0–8000 Hz) from narrowband speech (0–3400 Hz) by estimating the missing high-frequency components using statistical methods.
+Using the source–filter model, the task is split into estimating a wideband envelope (the overall spectral shape) and a wideband excitation signal (the fine structure of the source).
+These estimates are then combined to produce an artificially extended wideband speech signal.
+Three methods for envelope estimation are developed: vector quantization (VQ), Gaussian mixture models (GMM), and hidden Markov models (HMM).
+Results show that the GMM and HMM approaches outperform VQ in both objective measures and perceived audio quality.
+The excitation is estimated by simple spectral replication.
+A new perceptually motivated training procedure that uses Mel-frequency cepstral coefficients (MFCCs) to estimate the envelope is proposed.
+A formal listening test concludes that the proposed extension method is preferred over bandlimited narrowband speech with very high statistical significance (reported as >99).